22 Creative Volunteer Ideas to Help Your Team Make a Difference

 Are you looking for new and exciting ways for your team to give back?
 Do something that matters in your community with these volunteer ideas that are perfect for corporate groups.

 In fact, 65% of employees want to work for organizations with strong social consciences.
-So, finding ways for your organization to give back can boost employee morale, support a stronger and more vibrant company culture, and even support a more profitable bottom line.
+So, finding ways for your organization to give back can:

-You shouldn’t settle for doing the bare minimum either — there are lots of different ways that you can give back with your team.
-Use the list below to find a method for giving back that gets your group excited, as well as a cause that they are willing to go above and beyond for.
+Your charitable team building activity should reflect your company’s values.
+And luckily, there are lots of different ways that you can give back with your team.
+Use the list below to find a method for giving back that gets your group excited.

 Why?
 Because the best volunteer ideas for corporate groups are the ones that feel important to your colleagues.